swiftlang/swift-testing/CONTRIBUTING.md

 #### Installing a toolchain

 1. Download a toolchain.
-A recent **development snapshot** toolchain is required to build the testing library.
+A recent **trunk development snapshot** toolchain is required to build the testing library.
 Visit [swift.org](https://www.swift.org/download/#trunk-development-main) and download the most recent toolchain from the section titled **Snapshots — Trunk Development (main)**.